learnlatex/learnlatex.github.io/en/more-08.md

 horizontal space.)

 The `!` preamble token does something pretty similar.
-The difference is, that it _adds_ its argument to the space in the centre between two columns.
+The difference is, that it _adds_ its argument to the space in the center between two columns.

 <!-- {% raw %} -->
 ```latex